bibleexchange/courses/_church-history/en/300_imperial-church/imperial-church.md

 ### Churches seized during persecution were restored

-New churches were built.
-The Roman basilica became the pattern for elegant church buildings.
-The basilica was a courtroom in the shape of a rectangle divided into isles by rows of pillars with a semi-circular platform at one end with seats for the officials.
-This is still the pattern today in the Roman Catholic Church.
-An example of this style of architecture is St. Peter's Basilica in Rome.

 ### The official sacrifices ceased

 The Roman citizens were no longer required to make sacrifices to pagan gods.